spinxog/Live-Identification-using-CIFAR-10/readme.md

 Achieve a 94% in testing and achieve a 97.89% with a validation of 0.0663.
 Will try to see if I can futher improve the architecture and possible add stochastic model however that  will some time as I am still behind on mathamatics.

-Next i think i'll add more transformations to the images since that would probably make it better
+Next i think i'll add more transformations to the images since that would probably make it better.
+Possible also try a few other learning rates and test it out.